sonic-net/DASH/dash-pipeline/README-saithrift.md

 **TODO:** - pass params to the container to select tests etc.
 # Developer: Run tests selectively from `bash` inside saithrift-client container
 Enter the container, this will place you in the `/test-dev/` directory of the container which corresponds to the contents of the `DASH/dash-pipline/tests` directory on the host.
 In this way you can interactively run test-cases while you're editing them.
+When doing so, the container's `/test` directory remains in-place with tests which were copied into the container at image build-time.
 ```
 make run-saithrift-client-bash
 root@chris-z4:/tests-dev#